d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_transport_foundational_overview.md

 This paper establishes descriptive vocabulary for the portion of the framework relevant to propagation, local realization, displacement, and gravitation.

 It introduces one underlying domain together with several charted roles: coordinate, storage, transport, and local realization.
 It defines the relation between coordinate duration and realized duration through the factor $\lambda$.
-It also identifies gravitational structure, descriptively, with displacement of transport from storage.
+It also identifies gravitational structure, descriptively, with displacement of transport from storage, and fixes the displacement-sourcing vocabulary used by the later papers: intra-nuclear action is the microscopic source-side term, while mass-energy is the macroscopic bookkeeping term.

-The paper does not attempt the governing field equation for displacement, a full treatment of non-collinear transport, or a complete account of lensing, perihelion, or strong-field structure.
-Those belong to companion papers on homogeneous noncollinear composition and on retarded cumulative displacement with rotating-source response [2,3].
+Companion papers provide fuller treatments of homogeneous noncollinear composition, retarded cumulative displacement, rotating-source response, lensing, perihelion behavior, and related weak-field structure [2,3].

 This division of labor is deliberate.
 The purpose here is to stabilize language and notation before later developments build on them.